Skip to Main Content

 Documentation does not support why medication can't be self-injected.

-• Documentation did not support why the beneficiary could not self-inject their medication and/or that there was not a willing and able caregiver to perform administration.
+• Documentation doesn't support why the beneficiary couldn't self-inject their medication or that there wasn't a willing and able caregiver to perform administration.

 Reference: